 "We cannot live for ourselves alone.
 Our lives are connected by a thousand invisible threads." - Herman Melville

 Follow the Buffalo has partnered in passion projects and supported advocacy for the indigenous and marginalized from its inception, such as Red with Love, Hadassah House, and Honor the Treaties, along with horse rescue organizations such as Return to Freedom.
-At the heart of my passion project for this year is a story of the Cherokee people, a red thread that runs deep in my own history.
+I'd like to share a story of the Cherokee people, a red thread that runs deep in my own history.